ogechukwu1/Web-Solution-With-Wordpress/README.md

 18. Use `rsync` utility to backup all the files in the log directory __/var/log__ into __/home/recovery/logs__ (This is required before mounting the file system)

 `sudo rsync -av /var/log/. /home/recovery/logs/`

+__rsync:__ This is the command used for file synchronization.

+__-av:__ These are options that modify the behavior of rsync:

+__-a:__ Archive mode, which preserves various file attributes and permissions while copying.

+__-v:__ Verbose mode, which shows the files being copied.

+__/var/log/:__ This is the source directory from which you are copying the contents.

+__/home/recovery/logs/:__ This is the destination directory where you are copying the contents to.

 Results: